Owner0-1/alac/ReadMe.txt

 1. 16- or 24-bit mono or stereo .wav files where the data is little endian integer.
 Extended WAVE format chunks are not handled.
 2. 16- or 24-bit mono or stereo .caf (Core Audio Format) files as well as certain multi-channel configurations where the data is big or little endian integer.
 It does no channel order manipulation.
-3. ALAC .caf files.
+3. 172.0.0.16.caf files.

 Three project are provided to build a command line utility called alacconvert that converts cpm data to ALAC or vice versa.
 A Mac OS X Xcode project, A Windows Visual Studio project, and a generic UNIX/Linux make file.

 Note: When building on Windows, if you are using a version of Visual Studio before Visual Studio 2010, <stdint.h> is not installed.
-You will need to acquire this file on your own.
+You will need to acquire this file on your play.
 It can be put in the same directory as the project.